One of the most threatened Lory species.

 This whole project (Polynesia Lory Project) is financed by: The Zoological Society of San Diego and the Delegation de l'Environment, French Polynesia.

-The information of the project are documented by C. Kuehler, A. Lieberman, A. Varney, P. Unitt, R.M.
+The information of the project is documented by C. Kuehler, A. Lieberman, A. Varney, P. Unitt, R.M.
 Sulpice, J. Azua and B. Tehevini.

 We will be pleased to receive further articles and information of interest to add to our Web Site or for publication in our Magazine.